sebs-tech/zulu/README.md

 ## Credits

 * **A chap from Spain** that asked me for my email and to communicate it in military phonetics via phone.
-Which didn't go well...
+Which was supposed to go Sierra, Echo, Bravo, Sierra...
+But instead it went: Senegal, Ectoplasm, Bastards, Sumatra...
+Had to do something about it.

 * **My wife** for helping me compile the list of military phonetics that she learned in the Scouts.